How to qualify for a Habitat home

 To carry out our vision, we partner with individuals and families from application through construction to when the keys are handed over.

-By working with us from beginning to end, you will prepare for the various responsibilities of homeownership, including learning about personal finances, mortgages, maintenance and much more.
+By working with us from beginning to end, we can help prospective individuals prepare for the various responsibilities of homeownership, including learning about personal finances, mortgages, maintenance and upkeep of homes, and much more.

 Habitat’s path to homeownership is an important and in-depth process, requiring hard work, time and dedication.
-But this helps ensure the long-term success of Habitat homeowners.
-You can do it!
+But this helps to ensure the long-term success of Habitat homeowners.

 In order to be eligible for the FAHFH Homeownership Program, you must be a resident or work in Cumberland, Bladen or Sampson County and meet the following criteria.

 DEMONSTRATE NEED: You may qualify if your present housing meets one or more of the following:

 Do not qualify for a conventional mortgage.

 HAVE THE ABILITY TO PAY: Have a minimum gross monthly income of $1700.
 The ability to pay is reviewed on a case-by-case basis.
 It is predicted on income, expenses, current debt, and other financial obligations.
 You must demonstrate a consistent, stable, documented source of income; no unsatisfied liens, judgements; and the ability to pay $500-$600 a month for a mortgage payment

 BE WILLING TO PARTNER: